The Best Foundations

 This is potentially a very subjective judgment, clouded by national favourites, marketing and even litigation.
 To avoid all these pitfalls, I must state from the outset that many of the brands and foundations that are mentioned here are no longer made and, due to our researches, I may be in a better position to discuss this topic than many, however, I know that as many again will disagree with my conclusions.
 I hope to hear from those that agree and disagree.
 Only from constructive feedback can our researches be furthered and opinions optimised.

-The foundations described below are not the Rolls Royces of the foundation world, they are far more akin to the Ford Mondeo (my husband drew this parallel).
+The foundations described below are not the Rolls Royces of the foundation world, they are far more akin to the mainstream Fords (my husband drew this parallel).
 There is no brand snobbery here.
 What we are after is the brand that was so popular that it became the mainstay for millions of women due to a clever combination of comfort, cost and convenience.

 BRASSIERES: The Triumph Doreen